 It doesn’t matter what kind of business you’re starting, if you don’t have an online presence, you’re not likely to succeed in today’s market.
 A lot of people consider it a red flag if a company doesn’t have a website and social media presence.
 Many popular online hosting platforms offer inexpensive options for setting up a website and even templates that can get you up and running fast.

 Set up a Facebook account, an Instagram account and a Twitter account.
-Make sure you use all of them and do what you can to connect all of your various accounts together.
+Make sure you use the right social media channels that pertain to your business.
+You can connect all of your various accounts together.

 Business cards are important, and they’re often overlooked until they’re needed.
 The last thing you want is to have to scribble your name, number and email on a napkin.
 You can get inexpensive business cards through a variety of services both online and at office supply stores.
-You can even get templates you can use to print your own if you’re good with graphic design.
+You can even get templates you can use to print your own if you have a knack for graphic design.

 Experiment With Marketing and Sales

 Use your social media to drive traffic to your website.
-Don’t overspend, but don’t eschew sponsored ads.
 Use Facebook, Google AdWords and any other avenues you know.
 Just be aware of your budget, and if something isn’t working, don’t push it.

 Getting Help to Start a Small Business